 The M.A. in Teaching and the K-12 and Secondary License programs are designed for college graduates who aspire to teach at the K-12 or 5-12 levels.
-The programs are a learner-centered, standards-driven collaboration between learners, college professors, and local school districts.
+The programs are a learner-centered, standards-driven collaboration among learners, college professors, and local school districts.
 In collaboration with school districts, learners will have opportunities to continually apply their new knowledge and learning in a school environment.
 Learners in the program will complete the course work required to apply for a Minnesota K-12 or 5-12 teaching license in one of the following areas:

-- Art (K-12)

 - Business (5-12)

 - Communication Arts and Literature (5-12)

-- General Science (5-12) with an emphasis in:
+- General Science (5-8) with an emphasis in:

 - a.
-Chemistry
+Chemistry (9-12)

 - b.
-Life Science
+Life Science (9-12)

 - c.
-Physics
+Physics (9-12)

 - Health (5-12)

 - Mathematics (5-12)

 - Social Studies (5-12)

 - Teaching English to Speakers of Other Languages-TESOL (K-12)

+- Visual Arts (K-12)

 - World Languages and Cultures (K-12)